 Two weeks after Taing's death, I headed into the forests of Kratie with my translator, Sinary Sany.
 She was a tiny firecracker of a woman in her early 30s who spoke a sublime and singular English that forced me to work through a process of double interpretation—Khmer to Sinary's English, Sinary's English to mine—that gave all of the interviews we did a level of the surreal, as though I were reporting from underwater.
 She was a land activist who had worked as a journalist at the English-language Cambodia Daily.
 The prospect of her being a reporter had so terrified her mother that eventually she had taken a transfer to the paper's business department.
 "Were you threatened?"
 I asked when she told me this.
 "No," she said, shrugging.
 "They only beat me once.
 It was nothing."

-If you head east on National Highway 7 away from Tbong Khmum, the village where Taing lived, and toward the forests where he died, you cross a land in the middle of a great transformation.
+If you head east on National Highway 7 away from Tbong Khmum, the village where Taing lived, and toward the forests where he died, you cross a land in the midst of a great transformation.
 It was October, but the weather was scorching.
 The sun beat down on peasants sucking water from irrigation canals to pour over their rice paddies, or bringing crops out on the backs of bicycles.
 Without the water buffalos and the conical hats, it could have been Faulkner's Mississippi: a region dotted with settlements of rough-cut wooden houses, where kids tended scrawny livestock on the banks of wide, lazy rivers.
 And, increasingly, foreign-owned plantations: As we ventured in the direction of Snuol, the highway passed rubber and cassava plantations so large that the lines of crops converged at the horizon.

 A driver traveling down this same road 40 years ago—rattling over mud and stones—would have passed a very different scene.
 As recently as the early 1970s, three-quarters of Cambodia was covered in dense primary forest that stretched across most of Southeast Asia, from the mountains of Papua New Guinea to Burma.
 The country was still shaded then by a canopy of acacia and mahogany, broken here and there by the tops of rosewood trees.